zksync-sdk/zksync2-swift/README.md

 ### Swift Package Manager Integration

-To install zkSync via Swift Package Manager, add zkSync2 to the Package Dependencies:
+To install ZKsync via Swift Package Manager, add `zksync2-swift` to the Package Dependencies:

 ```
  'github.com/zksync-sdk/zksync2-swift'
 ```

-### Connect to the zkSync Era network:
+### Connect to the ZKsync Era network:

-Once you have integrated zkSync2 dependencies, connect to zkSync using the endpoint of the operator node.
+Once you have integrated `zksync2-swift` dependencies, connect to ZKsync using the endpoint of the operator node.

 ```swift
 var zkSync: ZkSyncClient= BaseClient(URL(string: "https://sepolia.era.zksync.dev"))